The Return of Mr. Zone 6

 The Return of Mr. Zone 6 is the eighth studio album by American rapper Gucci Mane.
-It was released on March 22, 2011, by 1017 Brick Squad Records and Asylum Records.
+It was released on March 22, 2011, by 1017 Brick Squad Records and Warner Bros.
+Records.
 The album features guest appearances from Birdman, Waka Flocka Flame, Master P and Rocko, while the majority of the production was provided by Drumma Boy, except for two tracks that were produced by Zaytoven and Southside.

 The album debuted at number 18 on the Billboard 200 and number 2 on the Billboard's Top Rap Albums charts, with first week sales of 22,064 copies in the United States.

 Promotion

 The music video for "Mouth Full of Golds" featuring Birdman (directed by Mr. Boomtown), was released on February 21, 2011.
 The track also appeared on Birdman's mixtape, called Bigger Than Life.
 Released were these two music videos (directed by Mr. Boomtown) for "I Don't Love Her" featuring Rocko and Webbie, and "24 Hours".